ApoorvM/pdf_chatbot_gemini/README.md

 # PDF Q&A Chatbot (Google Gemini)

-This project is a Streamlit-based chatbot that allows you to upload a PDF and ask questions about its content using Google Gemini (grokAI) and FAISS for vector search.
+This project is a Streamlit-based chatbot that allows you to upload a PDF and ask questions about its content using Google Gemini and FAISS for vector search.

 ## Features
 - Upload a PDF and extract its text